ZKYXYKZ/BoarsToKill/README.md

 - Draggable window (position saved between sessions)
 - Multilingual support (EN, FR, DE, ES, ZH, PT, IT, RU)
 - Modern, color-coded, and auto-resizing UI
-- Auto-activation only if the "Boaring Adventure" challenge is detected
+- Simple setup: on first launch, a popup asks if this character is starting a Boaring Challenge
+- You can re-display the setup popup anytime with /btk setup

 ### Installation
 #### Classic (manual)